I-Mihara/Demultiplex.jl/README.md

 # Demultiplex
 Demultiplex is a Julia package that provides functions for demultiplexing reads based on barcodes.
-The package includes two functions: "Demultiplex" and "BBCSemiglobalAlignmentScore".
+The package includes two functions: "demultiplex" and "BBCSemiglobalAlignmentScore".
 ## Installation
 To install the Demultiplex package, open the Julia REPL and run the following command:
 ```Julia